jamiesutanto/jamiesutanto.archive.github.io/content/posts/1-1 Getting Started.md

 # Lesson
 Still too perfectionist to not just **do**, but **research first**!

-The newsletters / blogs I consume are quite diverse!
-I want to lean into posts that are:
+I consume a diverse set of newsletters / blogs!
+From these, I want to lean into posts that are:
 - Succinct
 - Include things I'm enjoying (as a callout)
 - Possibly Handwritten (maybe post-its)
 - A Question

 Rogue-like Deckbuilders are fun!
 So researching them themselves leads to lots of gaming!
 Keen to:
 - Use the path as a map.
-With choices both taken and untaken.
+Show the choices I've taken and left undone untaken.
-- Use years as the final Boss (maybe Annual Report).
-Since MTO Goals may not actually be met!
-	- Could have branching paths, for junctures where we decline a boss too!
+- Use years as the final Boss (maybe Annual Report), with branching paths (tied to goals) and junctures where we decline a boss as well!
 - Site-map can be based on the path taken!

 # Story
+Here's how I got to the lessons above:
 ### Intro
 After passing the Being Hacked tutorial, I felt ready to tackle the world of my first **real** blog post!
 The challenge being, I don't yet have a voice....

 The best approach would be to not worry too much about it and just start writing!
 BUT my *perfectionist mind* thought it'd be much better to spend time researching.....
 So today's story is about that journey.
 ### Newsletters I Read
 The obvious place to start, is what I actually read and enjoy myself!
 Then to think about what I enjoy about each.